 Size matters!
 Both data matrix codes and QR codes are scalable, but small components such as electronic devices are typically marked with data matrix codes since they can encode more characters within the same space.
-Some markings are as small as 300 μm2, and others as large as a 1 m2.
+Some markings have cells that are as small as 300 μm2, whereas other markings are as large as a 1 m2.
 QR codes are less compact in size and are therefore not typically used for small items.

 Lasers are very useful to mark data matrix codes on small components.
 See this video for an example.